 Derivative financial instruments have been recognised for the call and put options relating to I&J's BBBEE transactions (Note 18).
-These derivative financial instruments have been accounted for in terms of IAS 39 - Financial Instruments: Recognition and Measurement (for the year end 30 June 2018) and IFRS 9 - Financial Instruments (for the year end 30 June 2019).
-The adoption of IFRS 9 did not result in a change in accounting treatment.
+These derivative financial instruments have been accounted for in terms of IFRS 9 - Financial Instruments.

 The amount expected to be incurred by AVI in terms of the buyback of shares from I&J Black Staff HoldCo on the exercise of the put or call option will be recovered from I&J through an on-charge.
-Consequently an on-charge receivable is recognised for the amount expected to be received from I&J based on the amount AVI will incur in buying the shares from I&J Black Staff HoldCo.
+Consequently an on-charge receivable is recognised for the amount expected to be received from Irvin & Johnson Holding Company Proprietary Limited based on the amount AVI will incur in buying the shares from I&J Black Staff HoldCo.